 Maternity and paternity leave in the Philippines

-Fathers are entitled to 7 days of employer-paid paternity leave for the first 4 deliveries of their legitimate spouse with whom they cohabitate.
-The leave must be taken within 60 days of the child’s birth.
+Fathers are entitled to 7 calendar days of employer-paid paternity leave for the first 4 deliveries or miscarriages of their lawful wife.
+They must cohabit with their wife, unless there is a valid reason for living apart.

 Philippines health insurance and supplementary benefits